 - Slowly add the sugar, mixing until the mixture is light and fluffy.
 Scrape down the sides of the bowl.
 Add the eggs, one at a time, mixing well between additions and scraping down the sides.

-- Add the sifted dry ingredients alternately with the orange juice to the creamed mixture, beating well on low speed after each addition.
-Pour equal amounts of the batter into the two prepared cake pans.
+Add the sifted dry ingredients alternately with the orange juice to the creamed mixture, beating well on low speed after each addition.
+Pour equal amounts of the batter into the 3 prepared cake pans.
 (I also use cake strips on my pans for more even baking.)
 Bake until a toothpick inserted in the middle comes out clean, about 22 min.
 Cool the cake layers in the pans for 10 min. and then loosen the layers by running a knife between the cake and the edge of the pan.
 Remove the layers from the pans and put them on a rack to continue cooling.
-For the Buttercream:

 Beat the butter until light and fluffy, add the sugar a cup at a time and beat well.
 Add all other ingredients in.
 Beat.